Facts of Benito Juárez, Tlaxcala

 In the population, 488 people aged 12 and over were married or in a union.

-The number of census households with a male reference person is 1172.
+The number of census households with a woman as the reference person is 1193.

 Houses maps in the compunity of Benito Juárez

-The number of inhabited private households is 1513.
+The total number of private households is 1796.

 The total number of inhabited private homes with 1533 characteristics is significant in the area.